winesapOS/winesapOS/README.md

     - [PeaZip](https://peazip.github.io/) for an archive/compression utility.
     - [qBittorrent](https://www.qbittorrent.org/) for a torrent client.
     - [KMSCON](https://github.com/kmscon/kmscon) for a modern virtual console.
+    - [Shelly](https://www.seafoam-labs.org/shelly-alpm/) for a GUI package manager for AppImage, Flatpak, Pacman, and AUR packages.
     - [Spectacle](https://apps.kde.org/spectacle/) for a screenshot utility.
     - [usbmuxd](https://github.com/libimobiledevice/usbmuxd) with backported patches to properly support iPhone file transfers and Internet tethering on T2 Macs.
     - [Waydroid](https://waydro.id/) for Android app and gaming support.